AUTISTIC COMMUNICATION, ENGAGEMENT, AND RELATIONSHIPS

 Doctoral Student

-Ruoxi Guo, M.Ed. is a doctoral student in the Teaching, Curriculum, and Society department of the Boston College Lynch School of Education and Human Development.
+Ruoxi Guo, M.Ed. (she/her) is a doctoral student in the teaching Curriculum, and society department of the Boston College Lynch School of Education and Human Development.

 Her research interests include autistic children’s language development, social communication, and social interaction in various contexts.
 She is also interested in supporting autistic children’s peer relationships and meaningful engagement in inclusive classrooms, and in supporting their classroom teachers, paraprofessionals, and parents.
 She also wants to explore the intersection between children’s diverse support needs and their race, ethnicity, and language backgrounds.
 She received a master’s degree in the dual licensure program in Elementary Education and Moderate Support Needs from Boston College.